Beaufort

 The latest Census data sees Beaufort placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Beaufort had a low level of cultural diversity, with 82.3% of its population being citizens and 89.3% born in Australia.
-English was the primary language spoken at home by 97.5% of residents.
-Christianity was the dominant religion, practiced by 48.0% of people in Beaufort.
+Beaufort's cultural diversity was found to be below average, with 82.3% of its population being citizens and 89.3% born in Australia.
+English was the language spoken at home by 97.5%.
+Christianity was the predominant religion, comprising 48.0%.

 Frequently Asked Questions - Diversity